 GSE's Teaching Resources works with the Teaching Commons website to offer resources for instructors that are simple, flexible, and research-based on the topics of learning, education, and pedagogy.
 GSE IT supports and complements these goals by capturing promising practices that can then be shared and distributed throughout the Stanford community.

-GSE Teaching Resources also features:
+GSE Teaching Resources also feature:

 - FAQs, guides, and walkthroughs on new tools or programs currently being used